ULM logo

 The question of whether to get a master’s degree is a big one.
 Do you love the study of Communication?
 Are you interested in going on for a PhD?
 Do you think a MA could enhance your competitiveness in the marketplace?

-If you answered yes to any of these questions, the Master of Arts in Communication (CMMA) could be a good fit for you.
+If you answered yes to any of these questions, the Master of Arts in Strategic Communication could be a good fit for you.

-There are a lot of places to get a MA in Communication, but we think there are good reasons to choose us instead.
+There are a lot of places to get a MA in Strategic Communication, but we think there are good reasons to choose us instead.
 First, we keep our program small so we can give you individualized attention.
 Second, we are an MA only program.
-You won’t be competing for attention with doctoral students.
+You will not be competing for attention with doctoral students.
 Third, we offer courses that come from multiple traditions in the field of Communication, which means you’ll be able to take courses ranging from research methods to law and ethics, and from contemporary criticism to public relations practices.
+Fourth, our program is offered completely online, meaning that it can fit into your life's schedule instead of the other way around.

 To see a list of courses, please refer to the interactive Academic Catalog (select Graduate Catalog from the menu).